 An ANOVA was used to compare the estimated annual abundance of precocious males by age class and origin.
 If test results were significant at a 0.05 level, Tukey post-hoc comparisons were made to determine which comparisons were significant.
 Comparisons of spatial distributions on the spawning grounds were evaluated using contingency table G-tests of independence.

 Pearson product moment correlation statistics were used to explore various relationships of precocious male abundance.
 Non-parametric tests were used when data did not meet parametric test assumptions and could not be adequately transformed.
-Statistical analyses were performed in the R statistical package, version 3.0.2 (R Core Team 2013), or in PopTools version 3.0.6 (Hood 2008) with an alpha (α) = 0.05.
+All statistical analyses were performed in the R statistical package, version 3.2.4 (R Core Team 2016).

-The estimated number of natural origin age 0, natural origin age 1, and hatchery precocious males on the spawning grounds during the peak of spawning ranged from 5 to 718, 0 to 92, and 0 to 78 between 1999 and 2014 respectively (Table 1).
-Differences in the number of observed precocious males on or associated with active redds were detectable among age classes, and origin.
-Differences in the mean abundance of precociously mature males of different age and origin were detectable among years (ANOVA: $F{2, 45} = 14.0$, P < 0.01).
-Post-hoc analysis determined that natural production age 0 precocious males were greater in abundance than both natural and hatchery production age-1 males (Tukey test: P < 0.01).
-There were no detectable differences in abundance between age 1 natural and hatchery production precocious males (Tukey test: P = 0.96).
-Among years, age 0 precocious males were found on a greater proportion of redds sampled than either age 1 or hatchery origin (ANOVA: $F{2, 45} = 13.2 P < 0.01$; Tukey test: P < 0.01), and were greater in number per active redd (ANOVA: $F{2, 45} = 19.1$, P < 0.01; Tukey test: P < 0.01), (Table 2.).
+The estimated number of natural origin age-0, natural origin age-1, and hatchery precocious males on the spawning grounds during the peak of spawning ranged from 5 to 718, 0 to 92, and 0 to 78 between 1999 and 2016 respectively (Table 1).
+Differences in the total estimated number of precocious males on or associated with active redds annually were detectable among age classes and origin (ANOVA: $F{2.51} = 14.5$, P < 0.01).
+Post-hoc analysis determined that the number of age-0 precocious males were greater in number than either natural or hatchery origin age-1 precocial males.
+No difference was detectable between natural and hatchery origin precocious males.
+Age-0 precocious males were significantly greater in abundance per active redd across year in comparison to both natural and hatchery origin age-1 precocious males (ANOVA: $F{2,51} = 22.0$, P < 0.01; Tukey test: P < 0.01; Table 2).
+There were no detectable differences in abundance between age-1 natural and hatchery production precocious males (Tukey test: P = 0.96).
+Similarly, among years, age-0 precocious males were found on a greater proportion of surveyed redds than either natural or hatchery origin age-1 precocious males (ANOVA: $F{2,51} = 16.2 P < 0.01$; Tukey test: P < 0.01; Table 2), There were no detectable differences in the proportion of natural and hatchery origin age-1 precocious males (Tukey test: P= 0.82).